xsfa/xsfa/README.md

 ## What I am doing right now 🛠️
 Currently I am:
 - Building Pongo!
-We are helping e-commerce stores leverage survey data to generate more sales through cross-selling and quanitiative social proof. **Learn more here --> https://joinpongo.com** 🦧
+We are creating the easiest way to launch and online store, all from your phone! --> https://joinpongo.com** 🦧